Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Numerical studies

 Mean squared error losses are a common choice of objective function for learning machine learning interatomic potentials in molecular dynamics \cite{Batzner2022, Musaelian2023}.
 Note that the mean squared error in forces is proportional to the RER loss used in \cite{Harmandaris2016}.
 In practice, we implement the energy matching (EM) loss $\mathcal{L}^\text{EM}$ from \eqref{eq:emloss} and the force matching (FM) loss $\mathcal{L}^\text{FM}$ from \eqref{eq:fmloss} as empirical estimators of the mean squared error in the potential energy and forces, respectively, and the inexact loss \eqref{eq:golossf_discrete} as an empirical estimator of the forward GO loss.
 In the inexact GO loss, $N_\text{path} = 100$ Monte Carlo path samples with $\delta=10^{-2}$ are used to calculate the second moment of the observable.
-Each of the losses are minimized over 1000 training epochs using AdaGrad with a learning rate $\gamma=10^{-2}$ and the same initial model parameters.
+Each of the losses are minimized over $10^3$ training epochs using AdaGrad with a learning rate $\gamma=10^{-2}$ and the same initial model parameters.

-\Cref{fig:mb_stats} shows the median and interquartile range (IQR) of the error in the mean first hitting time, $\frac{1}{2} \big( \mathbb{E}^x_{[0,T]}[\tau] - \tilde{\mathbb{E}}^x_{\theta,[0,T]}[\tau] \big)^2$, and the variance of the first hitting time, $\text{Var}^x_{\theta,[0,T]}[\tau]$, over 10 trials.
-With either dataset, the EM loss leads to consistently high error in the statistics of the first hitting time, as there are no theoretical guarantees that an energy-based loss offers control over path-space observables.
-The FM loss leads to the largest variance in the observable error, indicated by the IQR.
-The GO loss leads to both the lowest error in the observable by the terminal iteration and convergence of the variance of the observable to its ground truth.
-The error in the observable from the EM and FM losses are higher at final training iterations when using data from Set B than from Set A, while the observable error from the GO loss remains less sensitive to the data distribution, as shown in the rightmost panel of \Cref{fig:mb_stats}.
-These results suggest that the GO learning objective, by nature of admitting multiple solutions, has the advantage of increased robustness to distribution error.
+Panels (a) and (b) of \Cref{fig:mb_stats} show the median and interquartile range (IQR) of the predicted mean truncated first hitting time over 10 trials with each of the two datasets.
+With both datasets, the EM loss leads to consistently large deviations of the observable from the reference value.
+The FM loss leads to the largest variance in the predicted observable, indicated by the IQR.
+The GO loss leads to the closest agreement between the predicted observable and the ground truth, which remains consistent across the final training iterations.
+As shown in panel (c) of \Cref{fig:mb_stats}, the error in the observable from the EM and FM losses are higher at final training iterations when using data from Set B than from Set A, while the error from the GO loss remains less sensitive to the data distribution.
+These results suggest that the GO learning objective has the advantage of increased robustness to distribution error.